ppy/osu-wiki/wiki/Tournaments/MWC/2014/en.md

 ### Mappool Instructions

-1. There will be 1 mappool for the Group Stage, 1 mappool for Round 16, 1 mappool for the Quarter-finals, 1 mappool for the Semi-finals and 1 mappool for the Finals for each bracket.
+1. There will be 1 mappool for the Group Stage, 1 mappool for Round 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals for each bracket.
 2. The mappools for the 4-keys and 7-keys bracket are separated.
 3. Each mappool consists of 1 bracket: FreeMod
 4. Each mappool consists of 10-14 maps in total.